nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 Scenario:

 You are the newest member of Waze’s data team.
 Your team is about to begin their user churn project.
 The first step is to create a project proposal.
 The proposal will clearly define the overall goal of the project, and identify key tasks, milestones, and stakeholders.

+**1/**  Project background
+Waze’s data team is in the earliest stages of the churn project.
+The following tasks are needed before the team can begin the data analysis process:

+Build a dataframe for the churn dataset

+Examine data type of each column

+Gather descriptive statistics

+Your assignment

+Your assignment
+You will build a dataframe for the churn data.
+After the dataframe is complete, you will organize the data for the process of exploratory data analysis, and update the team on your progress and insights.
 **Project background**
 Waze’s data team is working on the churn project.
 The following tasks are needed at this stage of the project: